 Knowing how to make a gaming headset windscreen keeps your friend’s ears safe in multi-player.
-A microphone foam screen cancels out white noise, breath noises, and more.
+A microphone foam screen cancels out white noise and breath noises.
 Essentially, a microphone windscreen removes the fear of static feedback for a better audio experience.

 Headset technology has come a long way.
 Even the best gaming headset requires protection on its audio source, however.
+And, one of the best ways to protect a headset is with a strong headset stand.
 The better the microphone quality, the more sensitive the sound quality.
 That means a microphone windscreen is crucial for all headsets.

 Have you ever heard an awful static coming from breath blasts on the other end of your headset?
 If you don’t have foam covers over your headset microphones, you’re probably guilty of the same thing.